IBM-Bluemix-Docs/cloud-object-storage-infrastructure/objects.md

 ### Abort incomplete multipart uploads

-A `DELETE` request issued to an object with query parameter `uploadId` will delete all unfinished parts of a multipart upload.
+A `DELETE` request that is issued to an object with query parameter `uploadId` deletes all unfinished parts of a multipart upload.

 **Syntax**